SDS TESTING OPERATIONS:

 - Only SDS students who have been approved for testing accommodations and have a current “Semester Request” on file can schedule tests at SDS.

-- Examinees are responsible for scheduling testing appointments with 2 business days’ advance notice and notifying instructors of test dates.
+- Examinees are responsible for scheduling testing appointments with 4 days advance notice and notifying instructors of test dates.

 - Your SDS proctored exams must be scheduled during the same time as the class, or as stated in an approval email from the instructor or posted course schedule.